saraalmulla03/saraalmulla03.github.io/README.md

 margin-top: -470px;
 }
 ```
 The gradient was also pretty difficult.
 I used this [tutorial](https://www.youtube.com/watch?v=MxpDrULwejY) to animate the moving circles, and it took me a hot second trying to figure out what each section of code was doing.
-Neveretheless, I was able to figure it out eventually and change up the colors of the blotches to suit the aesthetic I had in mind.
+Nevertheless, I was able to figure it out eventually and change up the colors of the blotches to suit the aesthetic I had in mind.

 Size, position, color, and animation of blue circle:
 ```